contiki-os/contiki/platform/jn516x/README.md

 TODO list
 =========
 The following features are planned:
-  * CPU sleep mode support
+  * CPU deeper sleep mode support (where the 32 MHz crystal is turned off)
+  * Time-accurate radio primitives ("send at", "listen until")
   * External storage

 Requirements
 ============
 To start using JN516x with Contiki, the following are required:
- * A toolchain to compile Contiki for JN516x.
+ * A toolchain to compile Contiki for JN516x (`ba-elf-gcc`)
- * Drivers so that your OS can communicate with your hardware.
+ * The JN516x Software Development Kit (libraries)
- * Software to upload images to the JN516x.
+ * Software to upload images to the JN516x

 Install a Toolchain
 -------------------